djellemah/clevic/README.txt

 an easy Rails-migrations-like syntax for that.
 Start with account_models.rb and times_models.rb, with associated SQL schemas in the sql subdirectory.
-For implementation and more extensive comments, see Browser and EntryBuilder.
+For implementation and more extensive comments, see Clevic::Browser and Clevic::ModelBuilder.

 == PROBLEMS: